Department of the Army, DoD.

 (1) Air Force policy on nonconsensual extraction of blood samples is addressed in AFI 44-102.

-(2) Army and Marine Corps personnel should not undertake the nonconsensual extraction of body fluids for reasons other than a valid medical purpose without first obtaining the advice and concurrence of the installation staff judge advocate or his or her designee.
+(2) Army and Marine Corps personnel should not undertake the nonconsensual extraction of body fluids Start Printed Page 79005for reasons other than a valid medical purpose without first obtaining the advice and concurrence of the installation staff judge advocate or his or her designee.

-(3) DLA policy on nonconsensual taking of blood samples is contained in DLAR 5700.7.
+(3) DLA policy on nonconsensual taking of blood samples is contained in the DLA One Book Process Chapter, Search and Seizure.

-(b) Rule.
+(b) Procedures.
 Involuntary bodily fluid extraction must be based on valid search and seizure authorization.
-An individual subject to the UCMJ who does not consent to chemical testing, as described in §634.37, may nonetheless be subjected to an involuntary extraction of bodily fluids, including blood and urine, only in accordance with the following procedures:
+An individual subject to the UCMJ who does not consent to chemical testing, as described in § 634.37, may nonetheless be subjected to an involuntary extraction of bodily fluids, including blood and urine, only in accordance with the following procedures:

 (1) An individual subject to the UCMJ who was driving a motor vehicle and suspected of being under the influence of an intoxicant may be subjected to a nonconsensual bodily fluid extraction to test for the presence of intoxicants only when there is a probable cause to believe that such an individual was driving or in control of a vehicle while under the influence of an intoxicant.

-(i) A search authorization by an appropriate commander or military magistrate obtained pursuant to MRE 315, is required prior to such nonconsensual extraction.
+(i) A search authorization by an appropriate commander or military magistrate obtained pursuant to the Manual for Courts-Martial, United States, Military Rule of Evidence 315 (2002) is required prior to such nonconsensual extraction.

 (ii) A search authorization is not required under such circumstances when there is a clear indication that evidence of intoxication will be found and there is reason to believe that the delay necessary to obtain a search authorization would result in the loss or destruction of the evidence sought.